FelixFalling/rustBobbleHeadSimulation/README.md

   - Menu system to switch between bobble heads.

 ## Prerequisites
+I recommend do the Linux route as it dosen't require you to install of qml stuff to build the program, and is generally more annoying to get setup.

 1.  **Rust**: [Install Rust](https://www.rust-lang.org/tools/install)
 2.  **Qt**: You need Qt installed (Qt 5.15+ or Qt 6).
-    - On Ubuntu/Debian: `sudo apt install qt6-base-dev qt6-declarative-dev libqt6svg6-dev`
+    - On Ubuntu/Debian(recommended): `sudo apt install qt6-base-dev qt6-declarative-dev libqt6svg6-dev`
     - On Windows: Install via the Qt Online Installer.

 ## Build and Run